oscar-system/Polymake.jl/README.md

 The current version of `Polymake.jl` relies on `polymake` version `4.0` or later.

+## Supported Platforms

+While this package does support most julia platforms apart from Windows, everything except `x86_64-linux-gnu` and `x86_64-apple-darwin` is considered experimental.

 ## Documentation
 The documentation can be found at [juliahub](https://juliahub.com/docs/Polymake/).